purejosh/froglegs/README.md

 ## Download

-Get the latest download for your mod loader at [CurseForge](https://www.curseforge.com/minecraft/mc-mods/frog-legs-fabric-forge).
+Get the latest download for your mod loader at [CurseForge](https://www.curseforge.com/minecraft/mc-mods/frog-legs-fabric-forge) or [Modrinth](https://modrinth.com/mod/frog-legs).

 ## Issues or Suggestions